amansatya/traffic-management-system/README.md

 - **TailwindCSS** - For the utility-first CSS framework
 - **Vite** - For the fast development build tool
 - **Lucide React** - For the comprehensive icon set

 ---

-## 📢 Contributing

-Contributions, issues, and feature requests are welcome!
-Feel free to [open an issue](https://github.com/amansatya/traffic-management-system/issues) or submit a pull request.

----